 What We Do

 This multi-partner program produces consistent, comprehensive, geospatial data and databases that describe vegetation, wildland fuel, and fire regimes across the United States and insular areas.
+Use the LF Definitions Quality and Standards Report to learn how LF creates the data.

 LF is a cornerstone of a fully integrated national data information framework developing and improving vegetation and fuels data products based on the best available authoritative data and science in an all lands landscape conservation approach based on inter-agency/inter-organizational collaboration and cooperation.
 LF is acknowledged for management excellence and effective mission delivery.